 Due to the change in the academic calendar, UNE did not observe Labor Day as an official holiday.
-Instead, UNE will observe the Wednesday before Thanksgiving as a holiday for employees.
-In addition, the floating holiday typically accrued during the first pay period in October will be accrued during the first pay period in September.
+Instead, UNE observed the Wednesday before Thanksgiving as a holiday for employees.
+In addition, the floating holiday typically accrued during the first pay period in October was accrued during the first pay period in September.